-One special characteristic of those databases is the normalization of it’s data.
+One special characteristic of those databases is the standarizarion of it’s data.
 This happens because data normalization provides a faster and more effective way to perform database writes.
-The main concern is the atomicity of the trasanctions and ensuring that concurrent accesses don’t damage data and also don’t degradate system’s performance.
+The main concern is the atomicity of the trasanctions and ensuring that concurrent accesses don’t damage data.
+Addicionally, it is also important that it don’t degradate system’s performance.

 OLTP is not only about databases, but also other types of interaction mecanisms.
-All client-server architectures are based on these processes, taking benefit of the fast transaction and concurrent models.
+All client-server architectures are examples of these processes, benefiting of the fast transaction and concurrent models.
 Descentralized systems are also online transaction processing, as all broker programs and web servervices are transaction oriented.

 Real World Example: A banking transaction system is a classic example.
-There are many users executing operations into their accounts and the system must guarantee the completeness of the actions.
-In this case there are several concurrent transactions at the same time, being data coherence and efficient operations the main goal.
+There are many users executing operations into their accounts and the system must guarantee the completeness of those actions.
+In this case, there are several concurrent transactions at the same time.
+Therefore, data coherence and efficient operations are the main goal.

 Both are related to information databases, which provide the means and support for these two types of functioning.